Real Estate Attorney: What They Do And If You Need One

-If your home purchase involves any out-of-the-ordinary elements that could complicate your purchase contract, a good real estate attorney can make sure that all your contracts take into account the complexity of your situation as well as help you out if contractual issues arise during the process.
+If your home purchase involves any out-of-the-ordinary elements that could lead to legal issues down the line or complicate your purchase contract, a good real estate attorney can make sure that all your contracts take into account the complexity of your situation as well as help you out if contractual issues arise during the process.

-If you just have a feeling that something could go wrong or you want to be sure all your bases are covered, having a real estate lawyer on your side can be very beneficial.
-With a good legal professional comes the confidence that even if the transaction does go awry, you have someone who is looking out for your best interests, and who can help you work through a tricky situation.
+If you just have a feeling that something could go wrong, you’re not too sure on all the legal considerations when buying a home or you want to be sure all your bases are covered, having a real estate lawyer on your side can be very beneficial.
+With a good legal professional comes the confidence that even if the transaction does go awry, you have someone who is looking out for your best interests and who can help you work through a tricky situation.

 How Much Does A Real Estate Attorney Cost?

 How much you’ll spend paying your real estate attorney (or attorneys) will depend on what services they’ve provided for you and who is responsible for that particular closing cost.
 If your mortgage lender requires an attorney to be present at closing, whether the buyer or seller covers the cost of the closing attorney will depend on how your real estate contract has been negotiated.

 If you want your own attorney in addition to the one required by your lender, you’ll also pay for any services they provide you.
 Real estate attorney charges will vary, but here are some basic ranges to give you an idea of what you’ll spend:

 - Fixed hourly rate: A real estate attorney who charges an hourly rate may charge $150 – $350 per hour, but this can vary a lot depending on how experienced the attorney is and what area you’re in.